 1. Who will provide my care?

-Our exceptional dental students who are supervised by our outstanding faculty.
+Our exceptional dental students and postgraduate dental residents who are supervised by leading oral health experts from the University of Nebraska Medical Center.
 Meet our team.

 2. What should I expect for cost?

 As an educational institution, we offer reduced fees compared to regional dental fees, making high-quality dental care more accessible to all.
 More about fees and insurance.

 3. What should I expect during my visit?